-CE Form 1F Effective: January 1, 2021 Incorporated by reference in Rule 34-8.208(2), F.A.C.
+CE Form 1F Effective: January 1, 2022 Incorporated by reference in Rule 34-8.208(2), F.A.C.

-WHO MUST FILE FORM 1F, Final Statement of Financial Interests:
+WHO MUST FILE FORM 1F.
+Final Statement of Financial Interests:

 All persons who fall within the categories of "state officers," "local officers," and "specified state employees" are required to file Form 1F within 60 days of leaving that position unless they take another position within the 60-day period that requires filing either Form 1 or Form 6.
 Positions within these categories are listed below.
-Persons required to file full financial disclosure (Form 6 -- see that form for a list of persons who are required to file it) should file Form 6F rather than Form 1F as their final financial disclosure required to file full disclosure on Form 6.
+Persons required to file full financial disclosure (Form 6 - see that form for a list of persons who are required to file it) should file Form 6F rather than Form 1F as their final financial disclosure.